Valero Energy

 Valero Energy Corporation is an American-based fuels producer mostly involved in manufacturing and marketing transportation fuels and other related products.
 It is headquartered in San Antonio, Texas, United States.
-Throughout the United States, Canada, and the United Kingdom, the company owns and operates 15 refineries with a combined throughput capacity of approximately 3.2 million barrels per day, two renewable diesel plants that produce approximately 1.2 billion gallons per year, and 12 ethanol plants with a combined production capacity of 1.6 billion gallons as its subsidiaries.
+Throughout the United States, Canada, and the United Kingdom, the company owns and operates 14 refineries with a combined throughput capacity of approximately 3.2 million barrels per day, two renewable diesel plants that produce approximately 1.2 billion gallons per year, and 12 ethanol plants with a combined production capacity of 1.6 billion gallons as its subsidiaries.

-According to a number of estimates, Valero has become a major producer of corn ethanol and renewable diesel, both low-carbon liquid transportation fuels.
+According to a number of estimates, Valero has become a major producer of corn ethanol and renewable diesel.

 History

 Previous logos used by Valero.
 Top: original company logo from 1980.
 Below: Logo used until 2018.

 Valero was established on January 1, 1980, as a spinoff of Coastal States Gas Corporation's Subsidiary, LoVaca Gathering Company.
 The company took over the natural gas operations of the LoVaca Gathering Company, later renamed the Valero Transmission Company.
 In the 1970s, the Coastal company faced litigation due to its inability to honor contracts to supply utilities around Texas due to a natural gas shortage.
 After six years, Coastal agreed to a $1.6 billion settlement, which included the establishment of Valero as a new company.

 The name Valero comes from Mission San Antonio de Valero, the original name of the mission in the Alamo.
 The company acquired Corpus Christi Marine Services Company, a small barge company in Corpus Christi, Texas, in April 1981 when it purchased a stake in Saber Energy Inc. of Houston.
 In May 1985, Valero Refining and Marketing Company was born from Valero's subsidiary, Saber Energy Inc.

 In 1997, Valero merged its natural gas service business with Pacific Gas and Electric Company and spun off its refining assets to form Valero Energy Corporation.
-At the same time, the remaining divisions, which consisted of natural gas operations, merged with a wholly owned subsidiary of PG&E. In May of that year, Valero Energy acquired three refineries from Bassis Petroleum.
+At the same time, the remaining divisions, which consisted of natural gas operations, merged with a wholly owned subsidiary of PG&E. In May of that year, Valero Energy acquired three refineries from Basis Petroleum.
 The following year, the company expanded its operations by purchasing the Paulsboro Refinery in New Jersey from Mobil, making it the second-largest independent refiner in the U.S.

 In 2000, Valero purchased the Benicia, California, refinery and interest in 350 Exxon-branded service stations in California, mainly in the San Francisco Bay Area.
 The company also began retailing gasoline under the Valero brand.
 In June 2001, Valero acquired two asphalt plants on the West Coast.

 In 2001, Valero completed its acquisition of Ultramar Diamond Shamrock.
 With this acquisition, the company also received ownership of Shamrock Logistics L.P., which was renamed Valero L.P.
 In 2006, Valero L.P. was spun off and renamed NuStar Energy.
 Starting in 2002, Valero has expanded its marketing to the East Coast, specifically the Northeast and Florida, using the Valero brand.